Code-Institute-Submissions/StienBoodts-ci-milestone-project4_FebResub/README.md

 - [CSS](https://jigsaw.w3.org/css-validator/validator)
     No errors found
 - Manual testing:
     The website was extensively manually tested on different devices in the developing process.
 The user stories were followed and bugs fixed as I came across them in development.

+    1. Browsing the products using the navigation links and adjusting the order to see if the products re-arrange on the page.
+    1. Filtering by colour by clicking on the wool colour, both on home page as on the products page.
+    1. Go to About Us.
+Found and fixed bug to send email by clicking on emailaddress.
+    1. Test navigation menu on mobile.
+Bug found: no link to homepage once navigated away.

     Test Orders were completed, with many different possibilities and information entered to check whether it would throw errors.
     Bugs were fixed during the development process.